Botspot/pi-apps/README.md

 ## To Run Pi-Apps
 - From the start menu: Accessories -> Pi Apps
-- Use the terminal-command: `pi-apps`
+- Use the terminal command: `pi-apps`
 - Run Pi-Apps from its directory: `~/pi-apps/gui`

 ## To Update Pi-Apps